 Translating Media via the Weglot Dashboard

-If you wish to translate your media files from within the Weglot dashboard, go to the “Translations’ tab and click on the language pairing you wish to view.
-Your translations list will appear as shown below.
-Now, to translate your media simply filter by media using the filter option in the top right-hand corner.
+If you wish to translate a particular media file from within the Weglot dashboard, go to the “Translations’ tab and click on the language pairing you wish to edit.
+Scroll to the bottom of the page and you’ll see ‘Add a media translation’.

 To do this, go back to your translations list and filter by “Meta”.
 Here, you’ll be able to see the alt text for each of your media files.
 Scroll down to find the alt-text corresponding to your image and verify that you’re satisfied with the translation.
 Weglot automatically translates your image alt-text, however it’s best practice to double check to ensure that you’re fully optimised for SEO purposes.